2024 Las Vegas Grand Prix: Race report

-The Sphere's exosphere post-race, displaying Max Verstappen, who won his fourth World Drivers' Championship after finishing in 5th.

 At the start, George Russell made a clean getaway to hold the lead into turn 1.
 Further back, Charles Leclerc passed Carlos Sainz Jr. and Pierre Gasly for second place while Kevin Magnussen and Liam Lawson competed closely for 13th place.
 On lap 8, Max Verstappen passed Leclerc, whose tires were graining.
 The next lap, Leclerc made a pit stop for hard tyres, and rejoined in 16th.
 On lap 10, Sainz made a pit stop and rejoined in 12th.
 By lap 14, both Ferraris of Leclerc and Sainz had improved their positions to fourth and fifth, respectively.
 Pierre Gasly had initially lost ground and dropped off from his third-place start before his engine failed with smoke emitting from his car, forcing him to retire on lap 15.
 Alexander Albon, moved up to 10th place during the race before a cooling issue forced him to retire.
 On lap 17, Sergio Pérez was overtaken by both Ferraris, dropping to fifth.
 On lap 26, Verstappen and Lewis Hamilton made pit stops, and Leclerc passed them to go into second.

 On lap 27, the race was led by George Russell, followed by Verstappen, Sainz, Leclerc, and Lewis Hamilton.
 Sainz let Leclerc by, before Ferrari instructed Sainz to pit for hard tyres.
 Sainz was told to stay out right before the pit stop, resulting in him skipping over the pit entry apron and rejoining the track.
 Sainz later stated that the delay cost him time that might have helped him stay ahead of Hamilton, who eventually passed both Sainz and Leclerc.
 He was not penalised for crossing the pit entry line after stewards reviewed the incident, and he rejoined the race in sixth place.
 On lap 30, Lando Norris made a pit stop, and Sainz moved up to fifth.
 The next lap Leclerc made a pit stop for another set of hard tyres, and rejoined in fifth, now behind Sainz.
 On lap 41, Sainz passed Verstappen for third.
 On lap 46, Leclerc passed Verstappen for fourth.
 The race ended with Russell winning, followed by Hamilton, Sainz, and Leclerc.
 Verstappen, in fifth, clinched his fourth consecutive title, finishing ahead of Norris.
 This was the third time that the drivers' title was decided in Las Vegas, with previous title-deciding races occurring in 1981 and 1982, which saw drivers' titles clinched by Nelson Piquet and Keke Rosberg, respectively.